infinum/rails-handbook/Hosting API Documentation.md

 ## Deploy script

-We are using [mina-dox](https://github.com/infinum/mina-dox) to get `dox:publish` mina task.
-It runs `rake dox:html` and scps the generated documentation.
+The mina-dox plugin includes the `dox:publish` task, which runs `rake dox:html` and copies the generated documentation to the server.

 ```sh
 echo "=========== bundle install ==========="